SOFAgh/CADability/CADability/articles/database.md

 - displayed in a property grid, where their properties are editable
 - interactively created or modified by various [Action](../api/CADability.Actions.Action.html)s.

+## How do I connect additional information to geometric entities?
+Use the [UserData](../api/CADability.UserData.html) object and the IGeoObject.[UserData](../api/CADability.GeoObject.IGeoObject.html#CADability_GeoObject_IGeoObject_UserData) property.
+This property acts like a dictionary that lets you add any data to the geometric entity.
+If your data is serializable it will also be saved in the CADability database.
+If your data implements the IPropertyEntry interface or is a simple data type like int, double or string, it will be displayed in the control center (when the object is selected).

 ## How do I define my own geometric entity?
-There are several ways to define customized geometric entities:
+You almost never need to define or code your own geometric entities.
+But still, if you want to, there are several ways to define customized geometric entities:
 - Define a class that implements the [IGeoObject](../api/CADability.GeoObject.IGeoObject.html) and [IJsonSerialize](../api/CADability.IJsonSerialize.html) interfaces.
 This is certainly a huge task and in most cases not necessary.
 - Derive a class from [IGeoObjectImpl](../api/CADability.GeoObject.IGeoObjectImpl.html).
 This is a standard implementation of IGeoObject but still leaves a lot of work to do.
 - Derive a class from [Block](../api/CADability.GeoObject.Block.html).
 Add some additional properties and create child entities according to these properties.
 Maybe override [GetShowProperties](../api/CADability.GeoObject.IGeoObject.GetShowProperties.html) to define it's appearance in the control center or property grid.

-## How do I connect additional information to geometric entities?
-Use the [UserData](../api/CADability.UserData.html) property.
-This property acts like a dictionary that lets you add any data to the geometric entity.
-If your data is serializable it will also be saved in the CADability database.
-If your data implements the IPropertyEntry interface or is a simple data type like int, double or string, it will be displayed in the control center (when the object is selected).